LAC1999/Grimepunk-ttrpg/README.md

 ##About the project

+GrimePunk Cyber is the most updated as of the righting of this

 This project was edited in google docs, it is largely a one person project with ocassional help from my friends.

 If you have suggestions, would like to give feedback, opinions, ask question or even play, feel free to contact me.